MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # EXAMPLES
+integer_to_string(4321) == '4321'
+integer_to_string(0) == '0'
+integer_to_string(5000) == '5000'

 # DATA STRUCTURES

 # ALGORITHM
+- create a hash with integers as keys and their respective string representations as values
+- convert input integer into an array of individual digits
+- join those digits into a string
+- return the string

 # # # # # # # # # # # # # # # # # # # # # # # # #